 - If someone needs help, what should they do?
 How should they reach out for help and to whom?

 We will customize our presentation around such topics that meet your company’s specific needs.
-In addition to the valuable information included in Dr. Mirabile’s or one of our specially-trained addiction experts’ presentation, our Corporate Education Program includes:
+In addition to the valuable information included in Dr. Mirabile’s, or one of our chemical dependency counselors’ presentation, our Corporate Education Program includes:

 - Customized length or number of presentations to your management and employees